expresspigeon/blog/src/content/kb/Footer.md

 Addresses are list-specific and can be changed under _Contacts_ by clicking _Properties_ on the desired list, then finally clicking _Physical Address_ from the left column on that screen.

+## Unsubscribe Link

+The unsubscibe link in the footer can not be removed.